 You (and my other readers) may enjoy my own video "Are Crystals Mumbo Jumbo?" which is linked right here: https://youtu.be/0qRE1twnjKg...have a look, if you can.

 In my video, I concord that indeed Crystals are Mumbo Jumbo!
 But what is Mumbo Jumbo, you might ask?
 It's a mainstream denigration of real belief systems which are integral to certain cultures, like Voodoo is (in Haiti).
 I think it's hypocritical to trash "minority" belief systems when all the world religions seek comparably to grapple with the intangible.

 No faith can be proven or disproven by Science.
 The Unknown, the "other side" - even the Subconscious - all continue to mystify even the most lettered among us.
-Big Life events like birth, death, and marriage - why don't you see Scientists being invited to officiate at them?
+Big Life events like birth, death and marriage - why don't you see Scientists being invited to officiate at those happenings?
 Why would they even want to?
-Why would you ask a mathematician to provide bedside comfort and inspiration to a hospice patient?
+Would you ask a mathematician to provide bedside comfort and inspiration to a hospice patient?

 There's a reason we separate so many fields.
 Matters of Spirit and Etheric Energy are really not the domain of the secular rationalist!
 It's apples and oranges, or apples and computer parts to try to judge the metaphysical through the lens of the strictly scientific method.